MssGmz99/IT-HomeLab/Lab-06-Task-Manager-Resource-Monitoring/README.md

 # Lab 06 — Task Manager & Resource Monitoring

 ## Overview
-Used Windows Task Manager to diagnose and resolve performance issues on a live machine.
+Used Windows Task Manager to diagnose and resolve performance issues on a live Windows 11 machine.
 Task Manager is the first tool a T1 tech opens when a user reports their computer is slow or a program is frozen.

 ## Environment
 - **Platform:** Windows 11 Home (Host Machine)
+- **Device:** Dell Inspiron 14 7420 2-in-1
 - **Tools Used:** Task Manager (Ctrl + Shift + Esc)

 ## How to Open
-(Ctrl + Shift + Esc) OR
+- Ctrl + Shift + Esc — fastest method
-(Ctrl + Alt + Delete → Task Manager) OR
+- Ctrl + Alt + Delete → Task Manager
-(Right click Taskbar → Task Manager)
+- Right click Taskbar → Task Manager

 ## Key Tabs